What is a Market-on-Open Order (MOO)?

-When placing a market-on-open order, the buyer or seller does not know the final price that the security will be at market open because it can adjust based on the demand and supply of trades that morning.
+When placing a market-on-open order, the buyer or seller does not know the price that the security will be at market open because it will fluctuate based on the demand and supply of trades that morning.

 For example, a broker who wants to purchase a stock at $50 using a MOO order can end up paying much more than they expected.
 Alternatively, a broker who wants to sell at $50 using a MOO order can end up selling at a much lower price.
 These are both negative consequences of market-on-open orders because they lack any limits.